stenzek/duckstation/README.md

 ## Latest News

+- 2020/11/27: Cover support added for game list in Android version.
+Procedure is the same as the desktop version, except you should place cover images in `<storage>/duckstation/covers` (see [Adding Game Covers](https://github.com/stenzek/duckstation/wiki/Adding-Game-Covers)).
+- 2020/11/27: Disc database is shipped with desktop and Android versions courtesy of redump.org.
+This will provide titles for games on Android, where it was not possible previously.
+- 2020/11/27: Compatibility databases added to libretro core - broken enhancements will be automatically disabled.
+You can turn this off by disabling "Apply Compatibility Settings" in the core options.
+- 2020/11/27: SDL game controller database is included with desktop versions courtesy of https://github.com/gabomdq/SDL_GameControllerDB.
 - 2020/11/21: OpenGL ES 2.0 host display support added.
 You cannot use the hardware renderer with GLES2, it still requires GLES3, but GLES2 GPUs can now use the software renderer.
 - 2020/11/21: Threaded renderer for software renderer added.
 Can result in a significant speed boost depending on the game.
 - 2020/11/21: AArch32/armv7 recompiler added.
 Android and Linux builds will follow after further testing, but for now you can build it yourself.